cschmittbiel/ELLIFANT/README.md

-# ELLIFANT - An application for all your r-table ellipsoid fitting needs
+# ELLIFANT documentation - An application for all your r-table ellipsoid fitting needs

 <img src="Logo.png" alt="ELLIFANT logo" width="110"/>

 **ELLIpsoid Fitting and Adjusting Numeric Tool**, or ELLIFANT, is a python application that allows users to adjust ellipsoids to their r-table measurements, and find the best fitting partitions for their data.

 For this guide, basic understanding of what an r-table is and how it is used is assumed.
-For more information on r-tables, please refer to (fill in later).
+For more information on r-tables, please refer to the CIE 144 standard document, which can be found on the [CIE website](https://cie.co.at/publications/cie-1442001-practical-methods-construction-colour-appearance-tables-rgb-cmyk-and-cie).

 We also assume good knowledge of the 2020 paper by Ana Ogando-Martinez *et al.* , which describes the ellipsoid fitting algorithm that serves as a basis for this application.

 ## Installation

 To install ELLIFANT, simply clone the repository and put it in a directory of your choice.
-You will need to have Python 3.7 or higher installed on your machine, and use pip or conda to install the following packages:
+You will need to have Python 3.11 or higher installed on your machine, and use pip or conda to install the following packages:

 - numpy
 - pandas
 - matplotlib
 - argparse
-- multiprocessing

 Further instructions on how to install these packages can be found on their respective websites: